-Secondary lymphedema is not genetic.
-It is caused when the lymphatic network is harmed due to an infection, injury, surgery, or radiations from cancer treatment.
+Secondary Lymphedema is not genetic.
+It is caused when the lymphatic network is harmed due to an infection, injury, surgery, or radiation from cancer treatment.

-While certain risk factors of lymphedema are in our control, most others aren’t.
-But it always helps to know about the causes so that you are able to gauge your risk level and keep a close eye for any early signs or prevalent symptoms.
+While certain risk factors of Lymphedema are in our control, most others aren’t.
+But it always helps to know about the causes so that you are able to gauge your risk level and keep a close eye on any early signs or prevalent symptoms.

 Lymphedema symptoms develop very slowly and are hard to notice in the initial stages.
 In the beginning, there is only mild edema and the patient may experience a feeling of heaviness in the affected limbs.

-Due to excessive swelling, it may become difficult for the patient to fit in the clothes or wear rings and bracelets that would easily fit earlier.
-In extreme cases, lymphedema also leads to skin discoloration along with the development of cysts in the affected area.
+Due to excessive swelling, it may become difficult for the patient to fit into the clothes or wear rings and bracelets that would easily fit earlier.
+In extreme cases, Lymphedema also leads to skin discoloration along with the development of cysts in the affected area.

 To confirm the diagnosis, the doctor will ask you to undergo some diagnostic examinations and imaging scans namely an MRI scan, CT scan, and an ultrasound scan.
 This will help the doctor to check for the presence of undesired fluid in the tissues.